zenDzeeMods/zenDzeeMods_CompleteAllMainQuests/README.md

 2. Done.

 If you already had a settlement before installing the mod, simply enter and leave the settlement, and this will trigger an event to create a kingdom.

+## How to build sources
+Open zenDzeeMods_CompleteAllMainQuests.csproj in the notepad and edit property `<MNB2DIR>` according to location of your game.
+Now you can open zenDzeeMods_CompleteAllMainQuests.sln in VisualStudio and build it.